 This huggable cat likes to be close to its owners and will follow you everywhere.

-Besides petting, hugging and lying in laps, these cats love to play and remain active during their long lives.
+Besides petting, hugging, and lying in your lap, these cats love to play and remain active during their long lives.

 This breed also sports a long and fully furred tail.
 The broad, modified wedge-shaped head, large expressive almond-shaped eyes, and full cheeks complete the breed’s appearance.